FocusTube pt. 2

 Now that you know what the API data may look like, you can get to the data you need.
 For example:

-NOTE: I expect you to know how to get info from JSON objects, if not, here is a quick demonstration.
+TIP: If you need a refresher on how to extract information from JSON objects, here is a quick demonstration.

 To show all the videos, we need to iterate through all the videos in the items array and display a video card for each one.